A granuloma is a clump of cells that forms when the immune system tries to fight off a harmful substance but cannot remove it from the body.

 A necrotizing granuloma is an area of inflammation in which tissue has died.
 Necrotizing means dying or decaying.

-Tuberculosis and Wegener granulomatosis are conditions that cause necrotizing granulomas.
+Tuberculosis and granulomatosis with polyangiitis are conditions that cause necrotizing granulomas.

 Reginato AM, Yang NB.
 Granulomatosis with polyangiitis.
 In: Ferri FF, ed.
 Ferri's Clinical Advisor 2018.
 Philadelphia, PA: Elsevier; 2018:532-534.